The 2019 OSSE Scholars application closed on Wednesday, Oct. 31, 2018.

-Every year, more than 250 DC high school students apply to be OSSE Scholars.
+Every year, more than 250 DC high school students apply to be the Office of the State Superintendent (OSSE) Scholars.
 Becoming an OSSE Scholar is a tremendous honor and opportunity for students in Washington, DC.
-One hundred percent of OSSE Scholars in the high school classes of 2013 and 2014 have been accepted to and matriculated at four-year colleges.

 What is the OSSE Scholars Summer Enrichment Program?